cazala/synaptic/docs/testing.md

 The first four pages are polished interactive examples:

 - XOR shows the 2→3→1 topology and all four predictions as training converges.
-- MNIST trains a 49→48→10 classifier on 300 samples, evaluates 100 held-out
+- MNIST trains a 196→128→10 classifier on 300 MNIST samples plus 80
-  samples, and lets you draw a digit.
-Strokes are centered, scaled to 28×28, and averaged to the same 7×7 input representation used for training.
+  drawing-oriented examples, evaluates 100 held-out MNIST samples, and lets you draw a digit.
+Strokes are centered, scaled to 28×28, and averaged to the same 14×14 input representation used for training.
 - Sequence recall trains the length 4→10 DSR curriculum, then animates random length-10 sequences one symbol at a time.
 Colored inputs and outputs make targets, distractors, prompts, silence, and recall errors visible.
 - Learn to paint is inspired by the original gh-pages demo.
-An 88→3 neural field receives only a Fourier encoding of `(x, y)` coordinates and continuously learns the selected portrait.
+A 180→48→3 neural field receives only a Fourier encoding of `(x, y)` coordinates and continuously learns the bundled portrait at 64×64.
 Play/pause controls the loop.
 Its UI reports error, elapsed time, and GPU submissions so batching is
-  observable: 2,304 online updates cross the queue in one training submission per epoch, and all 2,304 preview pixels return through one inference submission and readback.
+  observable: 4,096 online updates cross the queue in one training submission per epoch, and all 4,096 preview pixels return through one inference submission and readback.

 Browser console errors or non-pass smoke results fail the hardware check.